 There are several tactics that can easily shave money from your spending.
 First, figure out which states have the lowest gas prices.
 For example, we found it was very worthwhile for us to gas up just before we crossed from Missouri to Kansas, then just barely make it into Oklahoma to gas up again – saved us several dollars by just planning a bit better.
 Second, air up your tires before you go.
 Third, take along picnic foods and eat at rest stops – this allows everyone to run around and stretch and keeps food costs down.
 Fourth, minimize stops (because gas stations are loaded with impulse buys) – and when you do stop, have everyone use the bathroom.
 EVERYONE.

 Those tips will go quite far towards cutting your costs while you’re on the road.

 We are upside-down on my husband’s car loan and are trying to get rid of it. what steps do you take to do this when the car is worth less than the loan?

 When you sell an upside-down car, you’re still responsible for the difference in cost – there’s no magic way around that.
 If you don’t have the cash to immediately make up that gap, you either need to keep paying down the loan or find another way to leverage something else you own to get yourself out from being under water.

 For selling it, your best bet is to simply do the leg work yourself.
-This MSN MoneyCentral article on selling your own car should help quite a bit.

 If money were no object, would you hire a nanny for your children?